-Beware Of 'Facebook cloning'
+Beware Of 'Facebook Cloning'

-Some hackers use a tactic called "Facebook cloning."
+Some hackers are using a tactic called "Facebook Cloning."
 They steal your Facebook name, add your friends and use your photos to clone your account.
 Then, they use the fake account to approach your friends and family online.

 "Maybe they’re trying to get you to send them money," said Danielle Hatfield, owner of Experience Farm.
 "However, other scammers are trying to do something a little more nefarious, and that’s steal your identity."